4.7 billion tons of greenhouse gases could be released from Trump-leased lands

 The situation will get worse if we don’t act fast.
 According to the United Nations, we only have 11 years to avoid the most catastrophic effects of the climate crisis.
 If global temperatures increase by 1.5 degrees Celsius (2.7 degrees Fahrenheit) or more, we will see irreparable damage, such as loss of biodiversity and the disappearance of the Arctic’s summer sea ice.

 Trump’s decision to ignore the climate impacts of leasing decisions runs counter a global effort to act on climate.
-But it also goes against the wishes of a growing number of Americans that want climate action.
+But it also goes against the wishes of a growing number of Americans who want climate action.
 A University of Chicago poll revealed that 7 in 10 Americans accept the science on climate change and among them, 83 percent think the federal government should take steps to address the issue before it’s too late.

 American people were left in the dark